-Description: Develop a community notification email list for parties interested in sample results.
-Update DEC-provided draft potential health advisory posting with specific information for the project and beaches.
+Description: SAWC will assist in the development of a community notification email list for parties interested in sample results.
+Review DEC draft potential health advisory posting with specific information for the project and beaches.
 Assist DEC working with local landowners to post advisory at the beaches if results exceed water quality criteria.